Debbie Mucarsel-Powell: 2018

 In August 2017, Mucarsel-Powell announced she would challenge Republican representative Carlos Curbelo in of the United States House of Representatives in the 2018 elections.
 She defeated Demetries Grimes in the Democratic Party primary election with 63.5% of the vote.

 In the November 6 general election, Mucarsel-Powell defeated Curbelo with 50.9% of the vote, becoming the first Ecuadorian-born person to be elected to Congress and the first woman to represent Florida's 26th congressional district.

 2020

 In the prelude to the 2020 elections, Mucarsel-Powell's seat was included as a target of the National Republican Congressional Committee.
 Her Republican opponent, Carlos A. Giménez, was then the mayor of Miami-Dade County, and was endorsed by President Donald Trump.
-Mucarsel-Powell lost to Giménez in an upset, with 48.6% of the vote to Giménez's 51.3%.
+Mucarsel-Powell lost to Giménez, with 48.6% of the vote to Giménez's 51.3%.